mohamuhsin/friends/README.md

 Update her record in friends.

-Stuck?
-Get a hint
 6.
 Add a new column named email.

-Stuck?
-Get a hint
 7.
 Update the email address for everyone in your table.